masseygeoinformaticscollaboratory/BioWhere-DB/README.md

 <h3>Project Structure</h3>
 <ul>
     <li>Database building script is under the folder "jupiter".
 All the .shp files needed in database operations are located under "D:\BioWhereDB" in VM "kstock-03"</li>
     <li>The repository is a Python flask application for the web interface.
 To use it, clone the repository and open it in Pycharm.
-Make sure you have done all database operations before running web interface.</li>
+Make sure you have done all database operations before running the web interface.</li>
 </ul>
 <h3>Components</h3>
 <p>The relationships and components are shown below:</p>